Fedde back from COVID-19 list, Nats-Giants split DH - News Break

 WASHINGTON (AP) — LaMonte Wade Jr. led off the eighth inning with an RBI single that broke a scoreless tie and the San Francisco Giants held on to beat the Washington Nationals 2-1 Saturday to earn a split in the day-night doubleheader.

-In the opener, Erick Fedde returned after nearly a month on the COVID-19 injured list and pitched five sharp innings that led the Nationals to a 2-0 win.
+In the opener, Erick Fedde returned after nearly a month on the COVID-19 injured list and pitched five sharp innings in the Nationals’ 2-0 win.

-The two teams combined for five runs in the doubleheader that was scheduled after Thursday’s rainout.
+The teams combined for five runs in the doubleheader that was scheduled after Thursday’s rainout.

 Held to just one hit in the first seven innings of the second game, the Giants quickly took advantage of the extra-inning rule that starts with a runner on second base.

 Wade put San Francisco ahead and he later scored on a single by Wilmer Flores.
-The Nationals got one run back in the eighth on Starlin Castro’s RBI double.
+The Nationals got one run back in the eighth on Starlin Castro’s RBI double but their comeback attempt took a big setback when Victor Robles was caught in a baserunning error after Josh Bell’s flyout to center that resulted in a double play.

+“Honestly, I thought it was poor,” said Nationals manager Dave Martinez about Robles’ attempt to take second with one out and Castro on third.

 San Francisco won with three hits.
 The Nationals’ bats weren’t much better as they mustered just four hits — Trea Turner, Juan Soto, Ryan Zimmerman and Kyle Schwarber combined to go 0 for 13.